Asthma on Campus

 Staying away from asthma triggers is one part of asthma management.
 Another is staying healthy.

 Ask your healthcare provider which vaccines you need.
 People with asthma need annual flu vaccines.
-You should also get vaccines for pneumococcal infections, meningitis, and hepatitis B. Check with your student health center about low-cost options.
+Discuss with your healthcare provider if you should also get vaccines for pneumococcal infections, meningitis, and hepatitis B. Check with your student health center about low-cost options.

 Wash your hands often.
 Or use hand cleaners or sanitizers.